Cosmo-Tech/cosmotech-api-csharp-client/docs/WorkspaceApi.md

             var apiInstance = new WorkspaceApi(config);
             var organizationId = "organizationId_example";  // string | the Organization identifier
             var workspaceId = "workspaceId_example";  // string | the Workspace identifier
-            var workspaceRole = new WorkspaceRole(); // WorkspaceRole | the new Workspace default security.
+            var workspaceRole = new WorkspaceRole(); // WorkspaceRole | This change the workspace default security.
+The default security is the role assigned to any person not on the Access Control List.
+If the default security is None, then nobody outside of the ACL can access the workspace.

             try
             {